 The gecko, @SupertechW: Wonderful piece.
 Just a question, can the UN influence member countries to change their education system?
 In my home country (Kenya), a new education system was introduced and it faced major backlash from Book publishers and Teachers’ unions…I guess they had a lot to lose.

 [Sasha: Yes, the UN and Western NGOs have a great deal of influence, and aren’t shy about using it.
-In a future story I’ll look at how diverse countries have all come to adapt the same school structures (K-12, children sorted by age, emphasis on tests, lots of rote, etc.) And it’s a disaster throughout the developing world.
+And it’s a disaster throughout the developing world.
 But, as you note, there are now financial interests, as well as UN agencies, that don’t want it to change.]

-Franco Orozco M., @franko1984Col: Sadly, Colombia is one of those countries waving this flag on the highest hill of a mountain.
+Franco Orozco M., @franko1984Col: Sadly, Colombia is one of those countries waving this flag on the highest hill.
 We are not teaching students how to develop critical thinking, we are, like the article reads, working as if they were parrots.